Midlothian Soccer Association

 If you are consistently denying games during the times you told us you were available, you will move to the bottom of the list of referees being assigned.

-Once you approve a game, if your schedule changes or you get sick, you will need to CALL us.
+Once you approve a game, if your schedule changes or you get sick, you will need to contact the assignor asap.
 This needs to be a RARE event.
-Make sure you put the game your approved on your calendar.
+Make sure you put the game you accepted on your calendar.
 We are counting on you to be there!

 Arrive at the Fields